natalijabujevic0708/WorldOfGames/README.md

 -   #### Frequent User Goals

     1. As a Frequent User, I want to see the hige score tables.
         1. After the user completes a game, there is a pop-up asking their username.
-After the user writes it, they are informed of their result the high score table appears listing the top 5 users for that game.
+After the user writes it, they are informed of their result and the high score table appears listing the top 5 scores for that game.
         2. There is a High score page with the high scores for both games that can be accessed through the navigation bar or with a link under the description of each game on the Home page.

 ### Further Testing